Skip to main content Skip to footer

 Our Goal:

-To extend and secure provincial funding for low-income transit passes.
+To extend and secure ongoing provincial funding for low-income transit passes.

 The Facts:

-• As affordability continues to impact an increasing number of residents, the pressure on municipal taxation to sustain a low-income transit pass program will be stretched without an ongoing funding commitment from the Province of Alberta.
+• The City of Lethbridge faces growing financial pressure to sustain a low-income transit pass program and requires an ongoing funding commitment from the province.

 If you have questions or would like more information on our advocacy efforts, you can call or chat with 311 Monday - Friday, 8:00 a.m. to 4:30 p.m.